Srbobran: History

 The name Srbobran dates from the time of the 1848/1849 revolutions in the Habsburg Monarchy, but has been officially used since 1918.
 In 1848–1849, the town was part of the Serbian Voivodship, a Serbian autonomous region within the Austrian Empire.
 The Serbian defense line was located near this town, hence the name Srbobran, which means "Serbs's defender".
 On July 14, 1848, the first siege of the town by Hungarian forces began under Baron Fülöp Berchtold who was forced to retreat due to a strong Serbian defense.
 The Hungarian troops captured Sentomaš on the fourth attempt, on April 4, 1849, and burned the town to the ground.
 Having suppressed the Hungarian anti-Habsburg movement (in 1849), Austrian authorities established a new province to which Sentomaš belonged to: the Voivodeship of Serbia and Banat of Temeschwar, which existed until 1860.
 In 1850, the population of Sentomaš was 5,630 people, which was only about half of the population recorded in 1836.
 After the abolishment of the voivodeship in 1860, Sentomaš was again a part of Batsch-Bodrog County.
 After the establishment of the dual Monarchy of Austria-Hungary in 1867, the town was located within the Hungarian part of the Monarchy.
 According to the official census of 1910, Sentomaš had 14,335 inhabitants; among them 7,808 (54.47%) spoke Serbian, 6,031 (42.07%) spoke Hungarian, and 430 (3%) spoke German.

 Sentomaš became part of the Kingdom of Serbs, Croats and Slovenes (called Yugoslavia after 1929) in 1918 and was officially named Srbobran.
 In 1918–1919, the town was part of the Banat, Bačka and Baranja region and also (between 1918 and 1922) part of the Novi Sad County.
 Between 1922 and 1929 it was part of Belgrade Oblast, and between 1929 and 1941 part of Danube Banovina.
-In 1941, the town was occupied by the Axis Powers and was attached to Miklós Horthy's Hungary.
+In 1941, the town was occupied by the Axis powers and was attached to Miklós Horthy's Hungary.

 In 1944, the Soviet Red Army and Yugoslav partisans expelled Axis troops from the region, at this time approximately 2000 civil people with Hungarian nationality was killed by revenge.

 Srbobran was included into the autonomous province of Vojvodina within new socialist Yugoslavia.
 After 1945 Vojvodina was part of the People's Republic of Serbia within Yugoslavia.
 Until the 1950s, Srbobran was part of the Bečej municipality, but then the separate municipality of Srbobran was established.
 During the Yugoslav wars of the 1990s, some Serb refugees came from Croatia, Bosnia and Herzegovina, and Kosovo, and settled in Srbobran.

 Demographics

 Ethnic groups in the municipality

-According to the 2011 census, the population of the Srbobran municipality is composed of:
+According to the 2011 census, the population of the Srbobran municipality was composed of: